 About Our Diversity Program

-It’s important for people in minority communities to know that horseback riding is an option for them.
-Raising awareness of the sport, making it more affordable and providing inclusive opportunities are pivotal to increasing diversity in the equestrian community.
+It’s important for people in minority and under-represented communities to know that horseback riding is an option for them.
+Raising awareness of the sport, making it more affordable, and providing inclusive opportunities, is pivotal to increasing diversity in the equestrian community.

-We strive to provide a wealth of free horse-related educational resources for minorities who are interested in horses.
-These resources are available for schools, riding clubs, libraries, and anyone else who would like them.
+We strive to provide a wealth of free horse-related educational resources for anyone who is interested in horses that also raises diversity awareness issues.
+These resources are available for schools, riding clubs, libraries, and anyone else who would like to use or share them.
+A link back to this page is all the thanks we need.

-Greta Krafsig, owner of White Oak Stables, is available for speaking engagements to talk about what it’s like to be black in the horseback riding community and give insights on how to face issues of racism and exclusion head on.
-She can share a wealth of knowledge to farm owners and riding students and riding clubs of all ethnic backgrounds on how the industry can do better to support minorities.
+Greta Krafsig, the owner of White Oak Stables, is available for speaking engagements to talk about what it’s like to be Black in the horseback riding community and give insights on how to face issues of racism and exclusion head-on.
+She can share a wealth of knowledge with farm owners, riding students, and riding clubs of all backgrounds on how the industry can better support minorities and under-represented riders.

-Access to horses is important and socio-economic differences in minority communities often makes the sport inaccessible to minorities.
-To help combat this problem in 2020 we started a funding program for minority riders to help them with riding lessons and show fees.
+Access to horses is important, and socio-economic differences in minority and under-represented communities often make the sport inaccessible.
+To help combat this problem in 2020, we started a funding program for minority and under-represented riders to help them with riding lessons and show fees.
 You must be a US citizen to apply.
-If you are interested in contributing to any of these funds please contact us.
+If you are interested in contributing to any of these funds, please contact us.

 Show Division Sponsorship Fund

-Minority riders ages 4+ can apply for White Oak Stables to sponsor them in show division of an A circuit or higher horse show anywhere in the United States.
+Minority and under-represented riders ages 4+ can apply for White Oak Stables to sponsor them in a show division of a recognized horse show anywhere in the United States.
 This sponsorship will cover their division fees and horse entry fees.
-Sponsored riders will receive an embroidered saddle pad they must use while riding in their sponsored division.
+Sponsored riders will receive an embroidered saddle pad, grooming bucket, horse treats, helmet cover, and polo wraps.
+You must use our saddle pad while riding in your sponsored division.
 Interested?
 Apply today!

 Horseback Riding Scholarship Fund

-Minority riders ages 8+ can apply every year in April for a horseback riding lesson scholarship.
-This will include a free weekly lesson (weather permitting) at White Oak Stables from May – September free of charge.
+All riders age 8+ can apply for a horseback riding lesson scholarship.
+This will include a free weekly lesson (weather permitting) at White Oak Stables from May – September.
+Applications are due every year by April 25th and winners are announced May 1st.
 Interested?
 Apply today!

 Working Student Fund

-Minority riders 16+ can apply to be a working student at White Oak Stables.
-For every three days they do barn related chores at White Oak Stables (mucking, grooming, feeding, blanketing, turn in/out) they will receive a free private lesson.
+Minority and under-represented riders 16+ can apply to be a working student at White Oak Stables.
+For every three days of doing barn-related chores at White Oak Stables (mucking, grooming, feeding, blanketing, turn in/out) they will receive a free private lesson.
+Must have transportation.
 Interested?
 Apply Today!